0xthierry/sandbox/README.md

 You need to have [Docker](https://docs.docker.com/get-docker/) and [NodeJS](https://nodejs.org/en/download/) already installed to follow the nexts steps.

-Your docker must be able to recive requests.
-[Here](https://nodejs.org/en/download/) you can see how to enable it.
+Your Docker must be able to recive requests.
+[Here](https://docs.docker.com/engine/install/linux-postinstall/#configuring-remote-access-with-systemd-unit-file) you can see how to enable it.

 ### Installing